-- damage your appliance, and even cause a fire. - This controller is designed to control the devices recommended by Auber Instruments only.
-Using it to control a not recommended device can be dangerous and cause fire.
+- This controller is designed to control the devices recommended by Auber Instruments only.
+Using it to control a non-recommended device can be dangerous and cause fire.
 Auber Instruments is not liable for damages caused by misuse of the controller.
 If you are not sure the controller can be used, please contact Auber Instruments before use. - If an abnormal display or noise is observed, turn the controller off, unplug the power cord and contact the manufacturer before using it again. - Clean the controller only when it is cool and unplugged. - Do not allow children to operate the controller.